Pulmonary Rehabilitation

 • Severe locomotor disease preventing the patient from being able to exercise at a moderate intensity (severe arthritis, peripheral vascular disease, CVA).

-Team members who could be involved in patient care are:
+The team members who could be involved in patient care are:

 Respiratory specialist physiotherapists, Respiratory specialist nurse, Respiratory specialist Occupational therapist and a rehabilitation assistant.